Accommodation strategies

 Exposure to confrontational situations

-• Review policies and practices related to confrontational situations in the workplace with the employee.
+• Review policies and practices related to confrontational situations at work with the employee.

 • Educate employees on potential confrontational situations and recommended responses.